pactus-project/pactus-website/content/blog/2026-03-19-sandbox-dapps.md

 ## Ethereum Virtual Machine

-The [Ethereum Virtual Machine (EVM)](https://ethereum.org/en/developers/docs/evm/) is a stack-based machine and can run any kind of program.
+The [Ethereum Virtual Machine (EVM)](https://ethereum.org/en/developers/docs/evm/) is a stack-based machine that can run any kind of program.
-It has all the necessary [OPCodes](https://www.evm.codes/) to execute applications, as long as there is enough time and resources.
+It has all the necessary [OPCodes](https://www.evm.codes/) to execute applications, as long as there is sufficient time and resources.

 The EVM also has persistent memory, which lets it save and load data on the blockchain.
 To use the EVM, the Ethereum team created a programming language called [Solidity](https://soliditylang.org/).
-Solidity compiler turns human-readable code into machine code that the EVM can run.
+The Solidity compiler turns human-readable code into machine code that the EVM can run.

 The EVM may look like a good option at first, but as you get closer, it starts to resemble a mirage, revealing many